 Notable sportsmen (among them American president Teddy Roosevelt, Babe Ruth, Ted Williams) and Hollywood stars (Greta Garbo, Danny Kaye, Disney illustrator Milt May) all spent time at Birchdale.
 Families would make yearly return reservations for their favorite cabin and favorite guide.
 Second and third generations of these families continue to cross the Bay of Fundy to Birchdale.

 The long history of guests has been recorded in the “ledger” (1926 – 1972) by name, address, and date.
 Newspaper articles, photographs, and letters from these years are kept in binders at the lodge.
 The complete history of changes in ownership at Birchdale has also been documented.
 In 1972, Birchdale was sold to a Carmelite order of the Catholic Church and became known as “Nova Nada”.
 The monks and sisters opened the grounds to the public one Sunday per month and at festival times.
 The monastery added more buildings and renamed the cabins after saints.
 In 1997, the order disbanded and the property was left vacant for four years.

-Upon assuming ownership, the current owner returned the property to its original name of Birchdale.
+Upon assuming ownership, the previous owner, Helen Matthews, returned the property to its original name of Birchdale.
 Even the cabin names reverted to their original—those of trees.
 The breathtaking beauty of the setting, and the singularity and solitude of Birchdale are now enjoyed by the general public, including those who worked here years ago and created its history.

-Birchdale is now a retreat center and sanctuary for groups and individuals of all kinds: artists, photographers, writers, canoe and kayak paddlers, yoga practitioners, wildlife researchers, weddings, family reunions, couples, and families.
-The cooks, guides, descendants of past owners, and family members of earlier guests have found their way back, continually enriching us with their unique memories and special experiences at Birchdale.
+Throughout all of this, the cooks, guides, descendants of past owners, and family members of earlier guests have found their way back, continually enriching us with their unique memories and special experiences at Birchdale.